pdorrell/melody_scripter/README.rst

 The **beats_per_bar** value defines the required length of each complete bar.
 It has no effect on Midi output, but if the contents of a bar do not have the correct total length, it's an error.
-(It's OK to have partial bars at the start of end of the song.)
+(It's OK to have partial bars at the start and end of the song.)

 Track Property Settings